SoftwareAG/c8y-releasenotes/content/release-10-13-0/announcements-10-13-0.md

 - The "Machine Learning Manager" user group has been restricted from executing Jupyter notebooks and accessing the assets section.

-- "Machine Learning User" user group has been restricted from accessing assets section.
+- The "Machine Learning User" user group has been restricted from accessing the assets section.